 The Richard Nixon Library opened in 1990 and is dedicated to educating the public about the life and times of the 37th President.
-Surrounding the nine-acre site, you will find beautifully landscaped grounds which include the first lady’s rose garden and a reflecting pool.
+Surrounding the nine-acre site, you will find beautifully landscaped grounds, including the first lady’s rose garden and a reflecting pool.

 The Library has recently completed a $15 million renovation.
-The new Library features nearly 70 new major exhibits, including an exact replica of President Nixon’s Oval Office and an extensive exhibit on Nixon’s historic trip to China.
+The new Library features nearly 70 new major exhibits, including a replica of President Nixon’s Oval Office and an extensive presentation on Nixon’s historic trip to China.

-It also features 30 unique multi-media experiences, 11 original films, 12 custom digital interactives, 10 curated archival film sequences, more than 600 photographs, 8,000 square feet of wall murals and more than 300 artifacts.
+It also features unique multi-media experiences, original films, custom digital displays, curated archival film sequences, hundreds of photographs, 8,000 square feet of murals, and more than 300 artifacts.

 The museum is housed in a 52,000-square-foot building in the suburbs of Yorba Linda.
 Behind the museum is the birthplace, which was constructed by Nixon’s father using a home building kit, and restored to appear as it was in 1910.
 President and Mrs. Nixon are buried on the grounds, just a few feet from the birthplace.

-Since California prohibits burial of remains on private property, the final resting place of Richard Nixon at the Library had to be deeded to a local church which classified the plot as a cemetery.
+Since California prohibits the burial of remains on private property, the final resting place of Richard Nixon at the Library had to be deeded to a local church that classified the plot as a cemetery.

-From its original dedication in 1990 until becoming a federal facility on July 11, 2007, the library and museum were operated by a private foundation and was known as the Richard Nixon Library & Birthplace.
+From its original dedication in 1990 until becoming a federal facility on July 11, 2007, the Library and museum were operated by a private foundation known as the Richard Nixon Library & Birthplace.

-California and incorporates the National Historic Landmark Richard Nixon Birthplace where Nixon was born in 1913 and spent his childhood.
+California incorporates the National Historic Landmark Richard Nixon Birthplace, where Nixon was born in 1913 and spent his childhood.

 Exhibits Richard Nixon Library

-One of the highlights of the museum is President Nixon’s”Sea King” helicopter.
-The helicopter was in the presidential fleet from 1961 to 1976, transporting Presidents Kennedy, Johnson, Nixon, and Ford, and many foreign heads of state and government.
+One of the museum’s highlights is President Nixon’s”Sea King” helicopter.
+The helicopter was in the presidential fleet from 1961 to 1976, transporting Presidents Kennedy, Johnson, Nixon, Ford, and many foreign heads of state and government.

-On display at the Nixon Library is a replica the Oval Office in the White House where President Nixon made many of his most crucial decisions.
+The Nixon Library is a replica of the Oval Office in the White House, where President Nixon made many of his most crucial decisions.

-The Richard Nixon Library is a surprisingly fun place to visit and well worth the trip.
+The Richard Nixon Library is a surprisingly fun place to visit and worth the trip.
 Even kids will enjoy visiting this museum.
-You will definitely be amazed by all the interesting displays.
-So if you not ready to drive all the way to the Getty Center check out the Nixon Library in Yorba Linda.
+You will be amazed by all the interesting displays.
+So if you are not ready to drive to the Getty Center, check out the Nixon Library in Yorba Linda.

 Where is the Richard Nixon Library